PennyLaneAI/pennylane/doc/introduction/measurements.rst

 :func:`~.pennylane.measure`) and conditional operations (defined using :func:`~.pennylane.cond`) can be executed by applying the `deferred measurement principle <https://en.wikipedia.org/wiki/Deferred_Measurement_Principle>`__.
-In the example above, we apply the ``qml.RY`` rotation if the mid-circuit measurement on qubit 0 yielded the ``1`` as an outcome.
+In the example above, we apply the :class:`~.RY` rotation if the mid-circuit measurement on qubit 0 yielded the ``1`` as an outcome.

 PennyLane implements the deferred measurement principle to transform